sudo-suhas/go-beanstalk-gin/docs/create-gin-webapp.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```

-### Update `gin` version contraint
+### Update `gin` version constraint

 On intialising `dep`, it automatically locks `gin` to `v1.2.0` which is the
 latest release.
-However, I want to use some of the changes currently in master.
+However, I want to use some of the changes currently in the
+`master` branch.
 Specifically, it is possible to use `jsoniter` for JSON
 marshalling/unmarshalling via build tags.
 To do this, we need to edit the
 `Gopkg.toml` file: